Vita-Development-Suite/doc/README.md

 ### PSP2 CMake Toolchains

-CMake platform definitions, compiler definitions, and toolchain files for the Vita for the SNC compiler and GCC.
+CMake platform definitions, compiler definitions, and toolchain files for the PlayStation®Vita SDK.
 The minimum required CMake version is 3.19.
 Please use the following compatibility table.

 | Version | CMake |
 | ------: | ----: |